chnm/thatcamp-org/wp-content/plugins/custom-meta-widget/readme.txt

 * There may still be bugs, but I can't find any.

 == Upgrade Notice ==
+= 1.4.7 =
+* Purely cosmetic update for WordPress 4.4.
+Happy New Year.

 = 1.4.6 =
 Optional upgrade, new translations pl_PL (Polish), fr_FR (French), sr_RS (Serbian), and nl_NL (Dutch).